AmadeusW/xplatCompletionSample/readme.md

 the prototype dll is available at `"\\scratch2\scratch\amwieczo\Completion\dlls\2017 11 14\net46\Microsoft.VisualStudio.Language.Intellisense.Prototype.Definition.net46.dll"`

 ## How to run

-To run, install the VSEditor vsix I shared over email.
-Then F5 this project.
+* To run, install the modified VSEditor .vsix into experimental hive, then F5 this project.
+* Alternatively, build the modified VSEditor from source, F5 it, then F5 this project.